 This is a biochemical change not a disease.
 However it can be regarded as a warning sign; one that indicates that we are more at risk from diabetes, heart disease, raised blood pressure and even osteoarthritis and a subgroup of Alzheimer’s disease.
 Recently it has been found to increase the risk of dying from Covid 19 three-fold.

-sometimes called insulin resistance.
+It is sometimes called insulin resistance.

 Obesity is often present, particularly abdominal obesity (waist greater than 37 inches in males and 32 in females).
 Another finding is abnormal biochemistry.
 If you have a combination of high levels of triglycerides and low levels of high density lipoprotein or HDL (often described as good cholesterol) you probably have this syndrome.
 It is also associated with high insulin levels though these are not normally measured in NHS labs.
 This syndrome is very common, affecting 1 in 5 of the population.